Tuition, state funding and diversity: New UW-Madison chancellor's agenda has familiar ring

 Mnookin joins UW-Madison as it faces years of declining state funding paired with a now decade-long tuition freeze and recent polling that found students in marginalized groups feel less safe on campus than majority groups.

-What's more, some Republicans in the state Legislature, including Assembly Speaker Robin Vos, R-Rochester, immediately criticized the University of Wisconsin Board of Regents' selection of Mnookin in May.
-Vos called it a "blatantly partisan selection," despite not yet meeting Mnookin, who was unanimously chosen, including by regents appointed by both Democratic Gov. Tony Evers and former Republican Gov. Scott Walker.
+What’s more, some Republicans in the state Legislature, including Assembly Speaker Robin Vos, R-Rochester, immediately criticized the UW Board of Regents’ selection of Mnookin in May.
+Vos called it a “blatantly partisan selection,” despite not yet meeting Mnookin, who was unanimously chosen, including by Regents appointed by both Democratic Gov. Tony Evers and former Republican Gov. Scott Walker.

 Mnookin, who spent the last 17 years teaching law at UCLA, including the last six years as dean of the law school, said she’s up to the challenge and hopes to find “spaces and places where we can work together productively and constructively.”